canonical/vanilla-framework/docs/en/patterns/muted-heading.md

 <hr>

-A muted heading can be used to introduce a collection of icons or images.
+A muted heading can be used to subtly provide context to content without the heading itself being too prominent.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/headings/muted/"
   class="js-example">